 Drugs A - Z

-What is this medicine?CLONIDINE (KLOE ni deen) is used to treat high blood pressure.
+What is this medicine?CLONIDINE (KLOE ni deen) is used to treat attention-deficit hyperactivity disorder (ADHD).

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
-To avoid dizzy or fainting spells, do not stand or sit up quickly, especially if you are an older person.
+To avoid dizzy or fainting spells, do not stand or sit up quickly.
 Alcohol can make you more drowsy and dizzy.
 Avoid alcoholic drinks.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water will help.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 -allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue